-Again, Boody manufactures their leggings from bamboo, however, they have a closed-loop system for turning the raw bamboo into a soft, silky fabric.
+Again, Boody manufactures its leggings from bamboo.
+However, Boody has a closed-loop system for turning raw bamboo into a soft, silky fabric.
 Here, all the solvents are captured and removed safely, and all the liquid is recycled.
-You can find out more about their processes, ethics, and, accreditations here*.
+You can find out more about Boody’s processes, ethics and accreditations here.

 Caters for: sizes 6 – 18

 Thought’s range of reasonably priced sustainable leggings (available at John Lewis) is wide.
 You can find leggings in a variety of colours, and prints.
 You can also choose between GOTS-certified organic cotton or bamboo.
 Or if you can’t decide, you can pick leggings made from a blend of organic cotton and bamboo!
 There is something for everyone.

 As well as producing its clothes ethically, what I like about Thought is that it turns scrap fabrics into headbands and leftover yarns into socks.
 Thought also uses zero-plastic packaging, which is a great additional touch.

 As with any aspect of ethical clothing, the single most sustainable option is always to buy secondhand ethical leggings.
 Some people have qualms about secondhand clothing (particularly activewear), and others don’t.
 I personally don’t – a hot wash quickly dissolves any concerns.